David-OConnor/pyflow/README.md

 ### Running REPL and Python files in the environment:
 - `pyflow` - Run a Python REPL
 - `pyflow main.py` - Run a python file
-- `pyflow python` or `pyflow python main.py` - Alternate syntax for the above
+- `pyflow python` or `pyflow python main.py` - Alternate syntax for the above two
 - `pyflow ipython`, `pyflow black` etc - Run a CLI tool like `ipython`.
 This can either have been installed by a dependency, or specified under `[tool.pyflow]`, `scripts`
 - `pyflow run ipython` - alternate syntax for the above